Can An “Is My Husband A Narcissist?” Quiz Help Identify A Narcissistic Personality?

 This typically coincides with the previous issue.
 Blaming others can be easy to do, and in some situations, it’s completely appropriate.
 However, most of us understand how unpleasant it is to be blamed and understand when it is counterproductive to solving the problem.

-Obsessed with having control and power
+Desire for control and power

 Narcissists believe they are more capable than everyone else.
 This naturally leads them to believe that they should be the decision-maker on just about everything and that their greatness should always be recognized.
 Your husband may be keenly interested in having the last say and taking control over decision-making.